acryptos/docs.acryptos.com/quick-start-guide.md

 ## Vault Comparisons

-You see some great yields on our dapp: there's [Single-Token](products/vaults/) vaults, and [ACLM](products/v3-aclm-vaults/) vaults- but you're not too sure which to pick.
+You see some great yields on our dapp: there's [Single-Token](products/vaults/) vaults, and [ACLM](products/v3-aclm-vaults/) vaults - but you're not too sure which to pick.
 What are the _risks involved_?
 What tokens do you _receive as APY_? etc.

 **This will help you out.** 👇